kristoferB/TransformationService/README.md

 # Patient Diff Service

 This project gives you a base template for creating transformation services.
-In this case it is a service that listens to Elvis patient snapshots
+In this case it is a sekvensa.service that listens to Elvis patient snapshots

 ## Quickstart